malta895/pokedex/README.md

 For authentication, the service can leverage the OAuth2 standard, which allows clients to authenticate with the service using access tokens.
 The service can be configured to accept only requests with a valid access token, and to reject requests without a token.

 For authorization, the service can use role-based access control, to restrict the access to certain endpoints to certain users.
 The service can be configured to allow only users with a certain role to access certain endpoints, and to reject users without the required role.

+### CI/CD Setup

+At the moment the project only has workflows to ensure the correct build and tests of the project, including integration tests.
+The workflows are implemented on GitHub Actions.
+A complete CI/CD setup could also take care of automating steps such as pushing the Docker image to a registry, to make it available for deployment.
+The CI/CD pipeline could also take charge of deploying the service to testing or production environments.

+Other optional steps, such as pushing binaries to the Release section of the repository, or writing changelog on the Release page, could also be automated.